rl-institut/multi-vector-simulator/docs/MVS_Outputs.rst

 An OEF close to zero shows that only a very small amount of locally generated energy is consumed by the system itself.
 It is at the same time an indicator that a large amount is fed into the grid instead.
-A OEF close to one shows that almost all locally produced energy is consumed by the system itself. notice that the feed into the grid can only be positive.
+A OEF close to one shows that almost all locally produced energy is consumed by the system itself.
+Notice that the feed into the grid can only be positive.

 .. math::